mikeymo394/Banxware-Home-Assignment/DECISIONS.md

 **4\.
 DATA ANALYSIS**

-In answering the questions in the given task, the following sql scripts was saved in a _queries_ folder in the _dbt_banxware_assignment_ folder.
+In answering the questions in the given task, the following sql scripts was saved in a queries folder in the dbt_banxware_assignment.

 **_Question 1: Top 5 Products by Total Sales Amount in 2023_**